The DeFi Déjà Vu

 (4) Deregulatory and technological developments after the collapse of the Bretton Woods system in 1971, particularly in the United States but increasingly all around the world, leading up to the Global Financial Crisis (GFC) in 2007–08.
 The term that is often used to describe this period is financialization, i.e. the growing importance of financial institutions and instruments relative to the rest of the economy.
 Recently, much of this growth has taken place within and through the so-called shadow banking system operating outside of conventional banking regulations.

 The flood of financial innovations since the early 1970s has been truly remarkable and generating a complete list of them would be a sizeable research task on its own.
-But some of the more notable trends included the digitization of finance, the growing use of leverage, securitization and quantitative risk models, deterioration of regulatory and underwriting standards (resulting in higher levels of debt), and the proliferation of increasingly complex and esoteric financial products, some of which played a key role in the U.S. subprime mortgage crisis that triggered the GFC and the Great Recession.
+But some of the more notable trends included the digitization of financial information and transactions, the growing use of leverage, securitization and quantitative risk models, deterioration of regulatory and underwriting standards (resulting in significantly higher levels of debt), and the proliferation of increasingly complex and esoteric financial products, some of which played a key role in the U.S. subprime mortgage crisis that triggered the GFC and the Great Recession.

-Similar to the three examples above, the post-crisis period reignited the discussion on the need for appropriate regulation of finance.
-However, apart from the 2010 Dodd-Frank Act and the 2011 Consumer Financial Protection Act in the U.S., and a series of emergency interventions prompted by the 2010–12 European debt crisis, the actual regulatory response has been somewhat limited.
+Similar to the three examples above, the post-crisis period reignited the discussion on the need for appropriate regulation of the financial sector.
+However, apart from the 2010 Dodd-Frank Act and the 2011 Consumer Financial Protection Act in the U.S., and a series of emergency interventions by the EU which were prompted by the 2010–12 European debt crisis, the actual regulatory response has been rather limited.
 Meanwhile, unconventional forms of monetary policy such as quantitative easing and zero or even negative interest rates have become the new normal.
-Combined with recent trends in distributed computer systems, cryptography, and automation, this then provides the backdrop for the emergence of crypto-assets and DeFi.
+Combined with recent trends in distributed computer systems, cryptography, and automation, this then provides the backdrop for the emergence of crypto assets and DeFi.

 What’s (Not) Special About DeFi